Vikas Dubey's aide arrested, 2 looted rifles recovered: UP police | Headlines

 Additional Director General of Police (Law and Order) Prashant Kumar said Dubey's aide Shashikant alias Sonu Pandey was carrying a reward of Rs 50,000 on him.
 "Shashikant was an accused in the killing of eight policemen (in the Kanpur ambush).
 He was arrested from Chaubeypur around 2.50 am," the police officer told reporters in Kanpur.

-"With the recovery of these lost weapons, the Uttar Pradesh Police has recovered all the lost weapons during the ambush," ADG Law and Order told PTI.
+"With the recovery of these lost weapons, the Uttar Pradesh Police has recovered all the lost weapons during the ambush," the ADG told PTI.
 He said of the 21 named accused in the Kanpur ambush, six have been killed and four arrested so far, while a hunt is on for 11 named accused.

+Those still on the run are Gopal Saini and Heeru Dubey, carrying a cash reward of Rs one lakh each, and Chhottu Shukla, Shiv Tewari, Ram Singh, Ramu Bajpai, Shivam Dubey, Bal Govind, Bauwan Shukla, Vishnu Pal Yadav and Monu carrying a reward of Rs 50,000 each, according to a police statement.
+Multiple teams of the Kanpur district police and UP Special Task Force (STF) are carrying out searches to arrest these 11 wanted criminals, Kumar said.

 Dubey was shot dead on July 10 by police, who claim that he was trying to flee after the car carrying him from Ujjain overturned on an isolated stretch of the highway on the outskirts of the city.
 The SUV met with the accident at Bhaunti in Kanpur district, toppling on the road which was slippery after the rains, police claimed.
 According to a statement from the Special Task Force, the driver had tried to avoid cattle on the road.
 The car was part of a small convoy of police vehicles.